- Overview

 Provides access to .env files and daml.yaml files from Gradle. |

-compose.yaml is the toplevel Docker Compose configuration file
+is the top-level Docker Compose configuration file.

-config/ contains all the various service configuration files required by the various docker containers.
+contains all the various service configuration files required by the various docker containers.

-docker/ contains the various docker image configurations.
+contains the various docker image configurations.

-For convenience, the LocalNet configuration exposes a number of ports to localhost; these ports are configured using a prefix|suffix arrangement.
 A single-digit prefix identifies the “entity” associated with the relevant node, and the suffix is the usual four-digit port number associated with the relevant service.

 Prefix |